d-shap/assertions/README.md

 ```
 But some combinations of matchers do not make sense.
 Also it is too difficult to understand some complicated combinations of matchers.
-The test should be as simple as possible - to prevent mistakes in the tests itself.
+The test should be as simple as possible - to prevent mistakes in the test itself.
 And too difficult combinations of matchers are error prone.

 Assertions framework provides methods for specific combinations of assertions: